dgroomes/micronaut-playground/config/README.md

 # config

-This sub-project showcases configuration features of Micronaut like environments and externalized configuration.
+This showcases configuration features of Micronaut like environments and externalized configuration.

 ## Instructions